mellaurie/tone/pages/02.april-2020/07.U1/01.overview/_schedule/alert.md

 ---
 #### Synchronous Session
-:fa-person: Join us on Wednesday, April 8th at 11am PT.
+:fa-users: Join us on Wednesday, April 8th at 11am PT.
 We will introduce the course, help you navigate Moodle, and discuss Multi-Access and other Design Principles.

 ---
 #### **Unit 1 Discussion**